colbyfayock/cloudinary-blurhash-function/README.md

 1. [Deploy this repository to Netlify](https://app.netlify.com/start/deploy?repository=https://github.com/colbyfayock/cloudinary-blurhash-function)
 1. [Generate a signed image URL that references this remote function](#creating-a-signed-url)

+Learn more about using [Custom Functions](https://cloudinary.com/documentation/custom_functions) with Cloudinary.

 ## 🧰 How to do X

 #### Creating a Signed URL